 - two activity studios,

 - a sports hall with six badminton courts.

 The campus is right next to Brighton & Hove Albion's Amex Stadium which houses not only football matches, but a number of events throughout the year.

 Facilities and support

-Whilst you are studying on one of our English language programmes you will have full access to all of the facilities enjoyed by other students at the university.
+Whilst you are studying on one of our English pre-sessional programmes you will have full access to all of the facilities enjoyed by other students at the university.
 This includes a wide range of academic and personal support services as well as full use of libraries and computer systems.